 Admission Requirements.
 Admission is based on the overall grade point average, the mathematics and science grade point average, and an interview.
 The number of admissions each year is limited and completion of prerequisites does not guarantee admission.
-Prior to admission the student must complete the prerequisites and electives to total 64 credit hours exclusive of physical education, military science, kinesiology, and human physiology.
+Prior to admission the student must complete the prerequisites and electives to total 64 credit hours exclusive of physical education and military science.
 To be considered the applicant must have received a minimum grade of C in each prerequisite course, and have a minimum cumulative average of 2.5 on a 4.0 scale in all attempted hours.